 The Irish Constitution provides protection for everyone against self-incrimination.
 Find out more here.

-Voluntary confessions to the Gardai can be used as evidence against you in a trial in Ireland.
+Voluntary confessions to the Gardai can be used as evidence against you in a trial.
 There are however, other important rules relating to confessions.

 Identification of a Suspect